MudgalSagar/wagging_tail_app/README.md

 ## Contributing
-We welcome contributions to improve PawFinds!
+We welcome contributions to improve Wagging Tails!
 To contribute, follow these steps:
 - Fork the repository.
 - Create a new branch: git checkout -b feature-new-feature
 - Make your changes and commit them: git commit -m 'Add new feature'